pydata/pydata-sphinx-theme/tests/README.md

 the output created during the test run with a previous known and verified output (stored under `test_build`) to make sure nothing has changed.

-`test_accessibility.py` checks PyData Sphinx Theme components for accessibility issues.
+`test_a11y.py` checks PyData Sphinx Theme components for accessibility issues.
 It's important to note that [only a fraction of accessibility issues can be caught with automated testing](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).
-In contrast to `test_build`, `test_accessibility` checks components as they appear in the browser, meaning with any CSS and JavaScript applied.
+In contrast to build test suite, the accessibility suite checks components as they appear in the browser, meaning with any CSS and JavaScript applied.
 It does this by building the PyData Sphinx Theme docs, launching a local server to the docs, then visiting the "Kitchen Sink" example pages with [Playwright](https://playwright.dev), a program for developers that allows loading and manipulating pages with various browsers, such as Chrome (chromium), Firefox (gecko), Safari (WebKit).
 The ["Kitchen Sink"